-Motion for Summary Judgment Decision at Trial Court:
+Motion for Summary Judgment Decision at Trial Court

 At the motion for summary judgment in Waksdale v Swegon North America Inc, 2019 ONSC 5705, the Ontario Superior Court of Justice examined whether the illegality of a for-cause termination clause rendered the with-notice termination clause unenforceable.
-In this particular case, the Plaintiff had entered into an employment agreement with two separate termination clauses, outlining what he could expect under a with-cause and a without-cause termination.
+In this particular case, the Plaintiff had entered into an employment contract with two separate termination clauses, outlining what he could expect under a with-cause and a without-cause termination.

 While the employee was dismissed without cause, he had commenced a wrongful dismissal claim, and alleged the with-notice termination clause was unenforceable due to the with-cause termination clause being void.

 Interestingly, the Defendant conceded the for-clause clause was unenforceable due to violating the Employment Standards Act, 2000; however, the Defendant argued it was irrelevant, given the two clauses were separate.

 The Ontario Superior Court of Justice agreed with the Defendant, holding that the with-notice termination clause was always valid, and was not touched by the with-cause termination clause.

 The motion for summary judgment was dismissed, and the Plaintiff was ordered to pay the Defendant $16,000 for costs.